-- The largest UK study (CESDI) found that out of 321 babies whose death was classified as SIDS, 114 died when they were alone in a room, compared to 81 who were room-sharing.
+- The largest UK study (CESDI) ( Babies sleeping with parents: case-control study of factors influencing the risk of the sudden infant death syndrome.
+Blair et al, 1999.) found that out of 321 babies whose death was classified as SIDS, 114 died when they were alone in a room, compared to 81 who were room-sharing.

 Despite this advice some parents have their baby sleep in its own room from birth because they have prepared a room for the baby, and others move their baby to a separate room at around 3 months of age (babies are most at risk of SIDS at 2-3 months of age).

 Sometimes this is because there is no room for a cot/crib in the parents’ room when a baby outgrows a Moses basket.
 Other times it is because the baby is preventing one or both parents from sleeping.

 There are other options you could consider:

 - If there is no room for the baby’s cot in your room, could you fit a single bed in the baby’s room where a parent could sleep near to the baby?

 - If the baby is disturbing one parent who needs to be alert for work, could that parent sleep in a separate room for a few months instead of the baby?

 Newborn babies wake frequently and need feeding and attention at night for several months.
 If a baby is in a separate room it can be difficult to know when it wakes or needs attention.
 Baby monitors allow you to hear your baby, but many models don’t allow the baby to hear you and know that you are nearby.